Daybook Data Processing Addendum (DPA)

 6.2.
 Deletion window (14 days).
 Within fourteen (14) days after the return window in clause 6.1 ends (or earlier, at Customer’s request, once Customer has received its export), Daybook will delete all Customer Data from its production systems, including from:

 6.3.
 Statutory retention exceptions.
-Notwithstanding clause 6.2, Daybook may retain:
+Notwithstanding clause 6.2, Daybook may retain Personal Information to the extent required by applicable law (UK GDPR Article 28(3)(g) and POPIA), namely:

-• 6.3.1. records required to be kept under section 29 of the Tax Administration Act 28 of 2011 (Daybook’s own tax records relating to fees billed to Customer) — up to seven (7) years where required;
+- 6.3.1. records required to be kept under section 29 of the South African Tax Administration Act 28 of 2011 (Daybook’s own tax records relating to fees billed to Customer) - up to seven (7) years where required;

-• 6.3.3. records reasonably necessary to enforce or defend legal claims, on a documented legitimate-interests basis under POPIA section 11(1)(f).
+- 6.3.4. records reasonably necessary to establish, exercise, or defend legal claims, on a documented legitimate-interests basis under UK GDPR Article 6(1)(f) and / or POPIA section 11(1)(f).

 Records retained under this clause 6.3 are processed only for the legal purpose for which they are retained, are kept securely, and are deleted once the retention purpose is exhausted.